zetavm/zetavm/docs/design.md

 objects with prototypal inheritance are to be implemented by composing objects, arrays and other simpler types.

-Type tags will be internally represented by the VM as 4-bit integer values.
+Type tags will are internally represented by the VM as 8-bit integer values.
 Note that in some cases, a JIT compiler may be able to avoid storing those values in memory, that is, the type tags can be implicitly known by the compiler at code generation time.

-Type tags will be accessible to bytecode as strings, through the `has_tag <val>`, `<tag_str>` and `get_tag <val>` instructions.
-The `has_tag` instruction is a dynamic type test which makes it possible to answer questions such as "is this value of type `int32`?" at run time.
+Type tags are be accessible to bytecode through the `has_tag <tag_str>` instructions.
+This instruction is a dynamic type test which makes it possible to answer questions such as "is this value of type `int32`?" at run time.
+It is not possible, by design, for programs running on ZetaVM to get the integer value of a type tag.

 ### Type Errors

 What should happen when an operation expecting values of a certain type (e.g. `add_i32` expects two `int32` values) receives operands of the wrong type?
-In order to avoid corner cases and undefined behaviors, we will guarantee that the VM will halt program execution should a type error of this kind occur.
+In order to avoid corner cases and undefined behaviors, we will guarantee that the VM will halt program execution.

 By halt, we mean that the VM will abort execution and report an error to the process that instantiated it.
-Type errors will not produce an exception that can be caught by running programs because we do not want code to rely on type errors to infer types.
+Type errors will not produce an exception that can be caught by running programs because we do not want code to rely on type errors to infer types by catching exceptions.
 Correct programs should insert dynamic type checks where appropriate.

 My work on Higgs and [basic block versioning](http://2016.ecoop.org/event/ecoop-2016-papers-interprocedural-type-specialization-of-javascript-programs-without-type-analysis) leads me to believe that it should be possible for the VM to determine the types of operands in almost every case.
-This is because typed operations such as `add_i32` should be guarded by dynamic type tests.
 Hence, I do not believe that guaranteeing program termination on type errors will cause performance issues.
 If there is a performance cost, it will be small.